 Xavier's Biomedical Honor Corps

-Purpose: To increase the number of under-represented minorities, especially African-Americans, who gain entry into medical, dental, veterinary, optometry, podiatry schools or into biomedical science graduate programs and who receive degrees from those schools.
+Purpose: To increase the number of under-represented minorities, especially African-Americans, who gain entry into medical, dental, veterinary, optometry, podiatry, and other health professions schools.

-Services provided: Students in the Biomedical Honor Corps are provided advice and assistance through a variety of activities that are designed to complement the support provided by academic advisers.
+Services provided: Students in the Biomedical Honor Corps are provided advice and assistance through a variety of activities that are designed to complement the support provided by academic advisers in major departments.
+Students do NOT receive academic credit for Biomedical Honor Corps participation.
+The Biomedical Honor Corps provides enrichment activities for new freshman and transfer premeds who are interested in cultivating competitive applications to medical, dental, and other health professions schools.
 Activities for the Biomedical Honor Corps include the following:

 - Overview of the types of health professions schools and related graduate programs beginning the first week of the freshman year in college;